miketheologitis/MapReduce-Implementation/README.md

+## MapReduce Implementation

+This is a (from-scratch) implementation of the MapReduce framework as proposed in [MapReduce: Simplified Data Processing on Large Clusters](https://static.googleusercontent.com/media/research.google.com/el//archive/mapreduce-osdi04.pdf).

 ## Pre-requisites

 For `LocalCluster` to work modify `/etc/hosts`, add the following:
 ```
 127.0.0.1       datanode
 ```
-We do this because the hadoop *namenode* (that we talk to for HDFS) returns the hostname of the datanode (i.e., `datanode`) but this returned hostname is inside the docker-compose network.
+We do this because the hadoop *namenode* (that we talk to for *HDFS*) returns the hostname of the datanode (i.e., `datanode`) but this returned hostname is inside the `docker-compose` network.
 This happens internally in the `kazoo` library hence this is the most straight-forward solution.

 ```bash